EMP.A vs. CEE, DPM, BRC, HI, VCV, PPT, MRU, NWC, L, and ATD.B

 Should you be buying Empire stock or one of its competitors?
-The main competitors of Empire include Centamin (CEE), Dundee Precious Metals (DPM), Blackrock Silver (BRC), Highland Copper (HI), Vatic Ventures (VCV), GameSquare (GAM), Perpetua Resources (PPT), Metro (MRU), North West (NWC), and Loblaw Companies (L).
+The main competitors of Empire include Centamin (CEE), Dundee Precious Metals (DPM), Blackrock Silver (BRC), Highland Copper (HI), Vatic Ventures (VCV), Perpetua Resources (PPT), Metro (MRU), North West (NWC), Loblaw Companies (L), and Alimentation Couche-Tard (ATD.B).

-Empire (TSE:EMP.A) and Centamin (TSE:CEE) are both mid-cap consumer defensive companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, media sentiment, valuation, community ranking, institutional ownership, dividends, analyst recommendations, risk and earnings.
+Empire (TSE:EMP.A) and Centamin (TSE:CEE) are both mid-cap misc. companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their valuation, media sentiment, risk, earnings, analyst recommendations, dividends, institutional ownership and profitability.

-Empire has a beta of 0.48, suggesting that its stock price is 52% less volatile than the S&P 500.
-Comparatively, Centamin has a beta of 0.56, suggesting that its stock price is 44% less volatile than the S&P 500.
+Empire has a beta of 0.48, meaning that its share price is 52% less volatile than the S&P 500.
+Comparatively, Centamin has a beta of 0.56, meaning that its share price is 44% less volatile than the S&P 500.

 Centamin has a net margin of 9.10% compared to Empire's net margin of 2.18%.
 Centamin's return on equity of 14.16% beat Empire's return on equity.